HOW TO WORK WITH Pie crust

 To start with, All Purpose flour- I use all-purpose flour when making this homemade pie crust because it creates the perfect crust.
 One important thing here, make sure to measure your flour correctly.
 Too much flour in your pie crust can take your crust from flaky and tender to dry and crumbly.

-Secondly, salt & sugar- The salt and sugar help to enhance the flavor of the pie crust.
+Secondly, salt & sugar- Salt and sugar help to enhance the flavour of the pie crust.
 Salt is a very important ingredient when it comes to making your own homemade pie crust, so don’t leave it out or cut the amount down.
 As far as the sugar, you can leave it out if you prefer.

 The fourth Ingredient, Ice-cold water- You’ll also need some ice water to help bring the dough together.
 Measure out some water, add some ice to it, and stir it around so it’s nice and cold.
 Then measure out the exact amount of ice water the recipe calls for and add it one tablespoon at a time.
 Too much water in your pie dough and you’ll end up with a sticky mess, too little water and you’ll end up with a crumbly dough that won’t hold together.
 I suggest gently mixing in one tablespoon of ice water at a time.